l7mp/stunner/docs/GATEWAY.md

 ## GatewayConfig

 The GatewayConfig resource provides general configuration for STUNner, most importantly the STUN/TURN authentication [credentials](AUTH.md) clients can use to connect to STUNner.
-GatewayClass resources attach a STUNner configuration to the hierarchy by specifying a particular GatewayConfig in the `parametersRef`.
+GatewayClass resources attach a STUNner configuration to the hierarchy by specifying a particular GatewayConfig in the GatewayClass `parametersRef`.
 GatewayConfig resources are namespaced, and every hierarchy can contain at most one GatewayConfig.
 Failing to specify a GatewayConfig is an error because the authentication credentials cannot be learned by the dataplane otherwise.
-In such cases the STUNner gateway operator will refuse to generate a dataplane running config until the user attaches a valid GatewayConfig to the hierarchy.

-The following example takes the [STUNner authentication settings](AUTH.md) from the Secret called called `stunner-auth-secret` in the `stunner` namespace, sets the authentication realm to `stunner.l7mp.io`, and puts the dataplane loglevel to `all:DEBUG,turn:INFO` (this will set all loggers to `DEBUG` level except the TURN protocol machinery's logger which is set to `INFO`).
+The following example takes the [STUNner authentication settings](AUTH.md) from the Secret called called `stunner-auth-secret` in the `stunner` namespace, sets the authentication realm to `stunner.l7mp.io`, puts the dataplane loglevel to `all:DEBUG,turn:INFO` (this will set all loggers to `DEBUG` level except the TURN protocol machinery's logger which is set to `INFO`), and sets the default URL for metric scraping.

 ```yaml
 apiVersion: stunner.l7mp.io/v1alpha1